lunarwriter/UCD-MS-1/README.md

         * The navigation bar highlights the Contact Page.
         * On the Contact Page, users can fill out a form to get in touch with the gym.
 This way, they will have more direct communication with the creators of the gym and have more opportunity to get information.
         * On the bottom of each page, the user will find the footer bar where a website and the links for social platform accounts can be found.
 Users can also contact the gym by means of social media.
+        * Once users submit the Contact form, they are greeted with a nice and clean thank you message as a confirmation.
+        * After submitting, users can choose to navigate through the website once again, by clicking the links on the navigation bar.

     <h2 align="center">
     <img src="docs/screenshots/contact-page.PNG" alt="footer" style="max-width:100%;">